Core curriculum requirements in theology integrate three interrelated understandings of theology as a discipline:

 - Theology mediates between faith and culture, examining changing cultural questions in light of the dynamism of faith itself.
 Human understandings of the mysteries of faith grow as theology examines changing cultural questions and changes in our knowledge of the world, and as it seeks to understand expressions of the faith embodied in different cultural settings.

 The overarching goals of the theology courses are, therefore:

-Upon completion of the core courses in theology, students will be able to explain, appreciate, and engage in theology as a unique mode of inquiry, one that seeks to understand revealed mystery, using reason not to eliminate revealed mystery but to comprehend it, appreciate it, and work out its consequences for our understanding of ourselves and our world.
-Students will learn and develop the capacity to articulate the uniqueness of categories, such as “creation,” “sin,” “redemption,” “revelation,” “incarnation,” and “grace,” in which this inquiry is conducted, and learn to use them in their relation to other categories (proper to other disciplines) through which we attempt to understand the world.
+- Students will be able to describe, appreciate, and engage in theology as a distinctive mode of inquiry, one that seeks to understand revealed mystery, using reason not to eliminate revealed mystery but to comprehend it, appreciate it, and work out its consequences for our understanding of ourselves and our world.

 - Students will develop the capacity to articulate the distinctiveness of categories such as “creation,” “sin,” “redemption,” “revelation,” “incarnation,” and “grace,” in terms of which this inquiry is conducted, and learn to use them in their relation to other categories (proper to other disciplines) through which we attempt to understand God, our humanity, and the world.